PhD, University of Virginia

 Thompson-Robinson, M., Hopson, R., & SenGupta, S. (Eds.).
 (2004).
 In search of cultural competence in evaluation: Toward principles and practices.
 New Directions for Evaluation.
 San Francisco: Jossey-Bass.

-Hopson, R., Miller, P., & Lovelace, T. (2013, accepted for publication).
+Hopson, R., Miller, P., & Lovelace, T. (2015, forthcoming).
 Community-university partnerships as vehicles of radical leadership, service, and activism.
 Leadership and Policy in Schools.

 Kim-Prieto, C., Copeland, H.L, Hopson, R., Simmons, T., & Leibowitz, M.J.
 (2013).
 The role of professional identity in graduate school success for under-represented minority students.
 Biochemistry and Molecular Biology Education.
 DOI: 10.1002/bmb.20673.